Uzi-sys/DAVE-MD/README.md

 </div>

-> after pairing use Apps like Z Archiver to see the session id and paste it like that to settings.js(copy pasting is the best after opening with Zarchiver)
+> after pairing use Apps like Z Archiver to see the session id and paste it like that to session folder  after creating a file named creds.json or just upload it manually (copy pasting is the best after opening with Zarchiver)

 ---